 The Origin of Lunar New Year and the Legend of Nian

-Millions of people across China, Korea, Vietnam, Japan and other countries around the world are today celebrating the Lunar New Year and welcoming in the Year of the Rooster as part of an ancient custom that dates back at least 3,400 years.
+Millions of people across China, Korea, Vietnam, Japan and other countries around the world are today celebrating the Lunar New Year and welcoming in the Year of the Dog as part of an ancient custom that dates back at least 3,400 years.

 The date of Chinese New Year, which is also called Spring Festival, changes every year as it is based on the lunar calendar.
 While the western Gregorian calendar is based on the earth’s orbit around the sun, China and most Asian countries use the lunar calendar that is based on the moon’s orbit around the earth.
 Chinese New Year always falls on the second new moon after the winter solstice.

 While both Buddhism and Daoism have unique customs during the New Year, Chinese New Year is far older than both religions.
 Like many agrarian societies, Chinese New Year is rooted in the celebration of Spring.
 The New Year was likely the start of preparations for a new growing season.
 The whole purpose, in history, of creating a calendar or keeping track of time was to facilitate agriculture.
 It was important to know when to till the soil and sow the seeds.

 However, the ancient Chinese calendar, on which the Chinese New Year is based, also functioned as a religious, dynastic and social guide.
 Oracle bones inscribed with astronomical records indicate that the celebrations existed at least as early as 14th century BC, when the Shang Dynasty was in power, although some believe it started from as early as Emperor Yao and Shun (2,300 BC).